Skip to content

 lobu apply CLI Reference

-lobu apply reads lobu.toml, computes a diff against your cloud org, shows a plan, and — once you accept — calls existing CRUD endpoints in dependency order to converge the org to match your files.
+lobu apply imports lobu.config.ts, computes a diff against your cloud org, shows a plan, and once you accept calls existing CRUD endpoints in dependency order to converge the org to match your project.

 Mental model: terraform apply lite.
 Files are the source of truth; the cloud is a follower.